Games-of-Threads/TestEX1-Emmely/README.md

 # TestEX1-Emmely Lundberg cph-el69
 This repo consist of a Java implementation of the Triangle program.
-The instruction to the assignment can be found [here](https://gyazo.com/d4e9cd20c95133ce840e483b27eee6e7).
+The assignment instruction can be found [here](https://gyazo.com/d4e9cd20c95133ce840e483b27eee6e7).

 ## Test Cases Successful/Unsuccessfull